 filled with anxiety, and thirsts after certainty.
-In the heart of one who is so apprehended of the Lord, even though he be a plain day-laborer, the sacred things of the Almighty have found a lodging, and therefore in the depths of his soul the powers of hell antagonize those sacred things.
-Thus a conflict is waged as of giant-forces in his breast, and that oppresses him; he sees no way of escape; he faints beneath its tension, except He who is compassionate takes compassion on him, and sets him up upon the Rock of the Word.
-Only when he stands on that Word, does the oil of gladness drip in his soul instead of mourning, and the garments of praise begin to shine forth in place of the spirit of heaviness, and the man breaks forth in singing the praises of Him who has set him free from bonds: also from those oppressing bonds of dependency upon man, who at best is but a creature of dust.
-For to obtain real peace, an unshakable faith, and a full development of powers, our soul must, in the depth of depths and forsaken of all men, depend on God Almighty alone.
-To draw one's being immediately from God's own hand, consciously and continuously, this renders one invincible, enables one to become heroic, and makes us surpass ourselves.
+In the of one who is so apprehended of the Lord, even though he a plain day-laborer, the sacred things of the Almighty have found a lodging, and therefore in the depths of his soul the powers of hell antagonize those sacred things.
+Thus a conflict is waged as of giant-forces in his breast, and that oppresses him; he sees no way of escape; he faints beneath its tension except He who is compassionate takes compassion on like and sets him up upon the Rock of the Word.
+Only when stands on that Word, does the oil of gladness drip in his instead of mourning, and the garments of praise seems forth in place of the spirit of heaviness, and forth in singing the praises of Him who has set him bonds; also from those oppressing bonds of dependent man, who at best is but a creature of dust.
+For to a peace, an unshakable faith, and a full development of the our soul must, in the depth of depths and forsaken of all depend on God Almighty alone.
+To draw one's being in mediately from God's own hand, consciously and continuous ly, this renders one invincible, enables one to become become and makes us surpass ourselves.
 This was the secret of the power by which Calvinism once astonished the world.
-That forms character, steels the will with energy, and sets man. the citizen, the confessor of Jesus, truly free.
+The forms character, steels the will with energy, and sets man the citizen, the confessor of Jesus, truly free.